Borzyszkowski/SCARA_PROJECT_2018/README.md

 # SCARA_PROJECT_2018

 GUI program to simulate the Scara Robot in Java3D.
-Robot with 4 degrees of freedom, collision detector (including sound).
+Robot has 4 degrees of freedom and working collision detector (including sound).
 It is also possible to teach the robot and to repeat the movement sequences he has made, as well as to capture and move the given object (balls).

 Team: